The best hair dryers for Afro hair, for styling and protecting textured strands at the same time

 If you need a hair dryer for regular use

 One of the worst things about travel has to be poor amenities, right?
 I know I’m not the only curly/coily girl who shudders at the thought of using a slow, low-powered tool that leaves your hair a tangly frizzball after a day in the sun.
-This dryer is super compact but does function almost as well as standard-sized.
+This is one of the best travel hairdryers - it's super compact but functions almost as well as standard-sized.
 Even if you are travelling with hand luggage only, this will take up no space in your travel essentials kit and give you the styles that you’re used to at home while away.
 This mini packs 1100 watts of power and thanks to infrared technology, it’s able to dry hair more quickly than the average tool, working from the inside of the cuticle, out.

 Best for healthy hair